 Complete List Of Gaming Genres

-Keep scrolling to learn more about each video game genre and to also find out what types of games fall under your favourite genre! –
+Keep scrolling to learn more about each video game genre and what they entail!

 The original DOOM game put the genre on the map, which paved the way for the most popular first-person shooters of the present– and what to expect in the future.